 Since the 1990s NLP has moved forward, with new resources, tools and applications.
-Also noteworthy in this period is the effort to create wide-coverage linguistic resources, such as annotated corpora, thesauri, etc., of which WordNet (Miller, 1995) is one of the main results.
+Also noteworthy from this period was the effort to create wide-coverage linguistic resources, such as annotated corpora, thesauri, etc., of which WordNet (Miller, 1992) is one of the main results.
 Gradually, data-based systems have been displacing rule-based systems, and today it is difficult to conceive of an NLP system that does not have some component based on ML.
 In the 2010s we observed a radical technological change in NLP.
-Collobert et al. (2011) presented a multilayer neural network adjusted by backpropagation able to solve various sequential labeling problems.
-The success of this approach lies in the ability of these networks to learn continuous vector representations of the words (or word embeddings) using unlabelled data (for parameter initialization) and using labelled data (for fine-tuning the parameters) to solve the task at hand.
-Word embeddings have played a very relevant role in recent years as they allow the incorporation of pre-trained external knowledge in the neural architecture (Mikolov et al., 2013; Pennington et al., 2014; Mikolov et al., 2018).
+Collobert et al. (2011) presented a multilayer neural network adjusted by backpropagation which was able to solve various sequential labeling problems.
+The success of this approach lies in the ability of these networks to learn continuous vector representations of the words (or word embeddings) using unlabelled data (for parameter initialisation) and using labelled data (for fine-tuning the parameters) to solve the task at hand.
+Word embeddings have played a very relevant role in recent years as they allow the incorporation of pretrained external knowledge in the neural architecture (Mikolov et al., 2013; Pennington et al., 2014; Mikolov et al., 2018).

-The availability of large volumes of unannotated texts together with the progress in selfsupervised machine learning and the development of high-performance hardware (in the form of Graphical Processing Units, GPUs) enabled the development of very effective deep learning systems across a range of application areas.
+The availability of large volumes of unannotated texts together with the progress in self-supervised Machine Learning and the development of high-performance hardware (in the form of Graphical Processing Units, GPUs) enabled the development of very effective deep learning systems across a range of application areas.